Aurora-RGB/Docs/content/integrations/chroma.md

 use [Chroma Sample Application](https://discord.com/channels/427609830073696258/428606882064629761/1393688715611738242) to test if the integration is working properly.

+If it works with the sample application but not with Aurora, Reinstall Chroma from Aurora and restart your computer.

 Tip:

 You can use the "Disable Device Control" button in "Devices & Wrappers" tab of Aurora to disable Chroma SDK from controlling Razer devices.